Lương Cường: Foreign affairs

 On 10 November 2024, Cường began a three-day visit to Chile, his first overseas visit since becoming president.
 He arrived in Santiago to meet President Gabriel Boric.
 Before that, he visited the home of the late president Salvador Allende and met with members of Allende's family.
-During the visit, a member of Cường's delegation was arrested for sexual assault.

 On 13 November, Cường arrived in Lima in Peru to participate in the APEC Summit.
 He was awarded the Order of the Sun of Peru by Peruvian president Dina Boluarte.
 He also met with many other world leaders during the summit.